nklzero/nukli-strat/01_language_spec/strat_core_grammar.md

  *
  * 2. EXTENSION SYSTEM
  *    - Add @extension and @grammar blocks.
- *      • @extension: declares optional language or platform features
+ *      - @extension: declares optional language or platform features
  *        (e.g., OpenGL-style capability sets).
- *      • @grammar: external syntax or rule-set extensions, restricted
+ *      - @grammar: external syntax or rule-set extensions, restricted
  *        to extension definition files.
  *
  * 3. CONSTANTS
  *    - Introduce @constant for compile-time expressions and symbols:
  *        @constant MAX_SIZE = 1024
- *      • Usable in array sizes, enums, and other constant contexts.
+ *      - Usable in array sizes, enums, and other constant contexts.
  *
  * 4. QUALIFIED SYMBOL SCOPES
  *    - Extend qualified_identifier use in @function and @constant for
  *      modular namespaces:
  *        @function math::add(a: i32, b: i32) -> i32
+ *
+ * 5. STRUCTURE OF ARRAYS (SOA) MEMORY LAYOUT MODIFIER (Draft 4 or later)
+ *    - Explicit declaration of a SoA memory layout with clear
+ *      semantics.
+This will only be valid for structure constructions
+ *      and mixing @extends and @soa within the same struct might
+ *      be accepted.
+ *      Grammar and semantics open at the moment and pending to
+ *      review best specification.
 *
  * Purpose
  * -------
  * These features aim to expand Strat’s expressiveness, support modular